Skip to product information

 Height: 16.8cm Width: 20.0cm

-Driven by his passion for pottery, Nakaoka Nobuhito began his training in Tanba, and after six years of training, he developed a deeper desire for inquiry and began researching glazes at the Kyoto Municipal Industrial Research Institute.
+Driven by his passion for pottery, Nakaoka Nobuto began his training in Tamba, and after six years of training, he developed a deeper curiosity and began researching glazes at the Kyoto Municipal Industrial Research Institute.
 He then taught pottery overseas as a member of the Japan Overseas Cooperation Volunteers, opening up new possibilities for pottery in a different culture.
-In 2006, he went independent in Kui, Sasayama, and is dedicated to creating works based on his belief that "I want to create beautiful, functional objects that cherish the beauty of form and color."
+In 2006, he went independent in Tatekui, Sasayama City, and continues to create works driven by his belief that "I want to create beautiful, functional objects that cherish the beauty of form and color."

 Nakaoka's works reflect his technique and sensibility as a master glaze craftsman, and their beauty is a perfect blend of natural scenery and artistry.
-In particular, the "Colored Ash Glaze" series is loved by many for its complex expressions created by the flow and color of the glaze, and its texture deepens the more it is used.
+The "Colored Ash Glaze" series in particular is attractive for the complex expressions created by the flow and color of the glaze, and is loved by many as a masterpiece whose texture deepens the more it is used.

 The appeal of colored ash-glazed water jars